 In sessions, I create an open, empathic, and safe space for you to share your experiences, thoughts, feelings, fantasies, dreams, and bodily sensations as much as you feel comfortable.
-I might use drawing, painting, collage, or body movement to help you access your materials.
-We will sit with your stories, understand the contexts, identify the central themes, recognize and communicate with the various figures, and work on the conflicts all while I support where you want to go.
-Progress is evidenced when you suffer fewer symptoms, improve work or school performance, have better relationships, or feel empowered to make your own choices.
-I will not assign homework, although I believe therapy happens within and outside of the sessions.
-Our work is more effective when you tend to your thought processes about our conversations even after leaving the session.
-I mostly work with young adults aged 18-45, but my door is open to any adult who believes we may be a good match.
+I might use drawing, painting, collage, or body movement to help you access your feelings.
+We will sit with your stories, recognize the contexts, identify the central themes, and understand and work on the conflicts, all while I support where you want to go.
+Progress happens when you suffer fewer symptoms, improve work or school performance, have better relationships, and feel empowered to make your own choices.
+I will not assign homework, although I believe therapy happens in and outside of the sessions.
+Our work is most effective when you tend to your thoughts about our conversations even after leaving the session.

-How do your own core values shape your approach to therapy?
+How do your own core values shape your approach to care?

-Having sat on both sides of the therapeutic dyad, I have come to regard self-reflection as a core value that has shaped my approach.
+Having sat on both sides of the therapeutic dyad, I regard self-reflection as a core value that has shaped my approach.
 A wise teacher once said that we could not help our clients explore those places we have not explored ourselves as therapists.
-Thus, I commit to the continuous examination of myself to effectively help my clients create desired change.
-I have noticed that a lot of times "self-awareness" stays on an intellectual level as an idea, as though knowing our patterns and complexes are enough.
+Thus, I commit to continuously examining myself to help my clients create desired change effectively.
+I have noticed that "self-awareness" often stays on an intellectual level as an idea, as though knowing our patterns and complexes is enough.
 However, genuine self-reflection opens us to being touched by our thoughts, feelings, and choices.
-I hold and cultivate the reflective space as a therapist to encourage encounters where both my clients and I can thoroughly experience and understand the clients' materials.
+As a therapist, I hold and cultivate the reflective space to facilitate encounters where my client and I can understand the client's experiences as much as possible.
 This is a vulnerable yet rewarding process where my clients can bring knowledge of themselves to life and actualize changes in how they relate to themselves and the rest of the world.